What's Included in the Price

 Adelaide-Specific Considerations

 Report mains-side leaks to SA Water on 1300 883 121.
-SA Water manages the mains supply to your property boundary.
+SA Water manages the mains supply to your property boundary, including the meter.
 For leaks on your property side, engage any licenced SA plumber.

 Hiring a Licensed Plumber in SA